top of page

 Encouraging Healthy Posture and Soundness

-The good news is that posture issues can often be improved or even corrected once we address their root causes.
-Since abnormal stances are frequently a compensation, the first step is to hunt for the underlying discomfort.
-Is it a dental issue, a hoof imbalance, saddle fit, or a sore muscle?
-It might surprise you, but something as seemingly unrelated as a dental malocclusion or a stiff neck can throw off a horse’s whole posture.
-Misalignments in the teeth, jaw, or upper cervical spine can distort the signals a horse’s nervous system sends about its body position, leading to a habitual crooked stance .
-Likewise, uneven feet or chronic hoof pain will absolutely show up in how a horse distributes its weight while standing.
-In practice, this might mean a farrier correcting an imbalanced trim, a chiropractor adjusting a misalignment, or a vet treating hock inflammation – and the horse suddenly feeling comfortable to stand normally again.
-When structural problems in the hooves, poll, and teeth are addressed, horses that had been standing in abnormal postures often returned to a neutral, vertical stance.
+The good news is that posture issues can often improve once we address their root causes.
+Since abnormal stances often compensate for discomfort, the first step is to find the source of pain.
+Is it a dental issue, hoof imbalance, saddle fit, or a sore muscle?
+Even a stiff neck can throw off a horse’s posture.
+Misalignments in teeth or the jaw can distort how a horse perceives its body position, leading to a crooked stance.
+Likewise, uneven feet or chronic hoof pain will show in the horse’s weight distribution.
+Fixing structural problems can help horses return to a neutral stance.

 As a horse owner, you can take several actionable steps to promote healthy posture:

-• Observation is Key: Make it a habit to observe your horse’s stance during daily grooming or while he’s relaxing in the stall/pasture.
-Note what “normal” looks like (every horse has their own natural resting posture to some degree) and watch for changes.
-Is your horse suddenly always resting one hind leg, or standing wider/narrower than before?
-These changes are early whispers of possible issues.
+• Observation is Key: Regularly observe your horse’s stance during grooming or resting.
+Note what “normal” looks like.
+Watch for changes, like suddenly resting one hind leg or standing wider/narrower.
+These changes can signal issues.

-• Check for Pain Points: If you notice a consistent postural quirk, investigate pain sources.
-Does your horse flinch when you palpate along the back or hindquarters?
+• Check for Pain Points: If you notice a postural quirk, investigate.
+Does your horse flinch when you touch its back or hindquarters?
 Is there heat or swelling in a limb?
-Sometimes subtle lameness that isn’t obvious in motion will manifest as a posture change when standing.
-Don’t hesitate to involve your veterinarian for a thorough lameness exam if something seems off.
-Remember, horses are stoic and may only “tell” you through body language.
+Subtle lameness can show as a posture change.
+Involve your veterinarian for a thorough lameness exam if needed.

 • Encourage Square Standing: Gently train and remind your horse to stand square when you’re handling him.
-This isn’t just for looks – it helps evenly load their limbs.
+This isn’t just for looks, it really helps evenly load their limbs.
 Each time you halt, ask the horse to distribute weight on all four legs.
-Over time this can become their default, and it will be easier to notice if they can’t do it (which again, flags a potential issue).
-As one expert noted,
+Over time this can become their default, and it will be easier to notice if they can’t do it.

-• Strengthening and Rehab: If a horse has had an injury, part of rehabilitation should involve restoring normal posture and weight-bearing.
-Targeted physiotherapy exercises can help a horse rebuild the muscles needed to support a correct stance.
-For instance, backing up in hand, gentle hill work, or belly lifts can engage the core and topline, making it more comfortable for the horse to stand square and carry itself correctly.
+• Strengthening and Rehab: After an injury, a horse needs rehab.
+This helps restore normal posture and weight-bearing.
+Targeted physiotherapy exercises help a horse rebuild muscles for a correct stance.
+For example, backing up, gentle hill work, or belly lifts can engage the core and topline.
+This helps the horse stand square and carry itself correctly.
 Overly weak topline muscles often go hand-in-hand with “postural sway” and instability.

 Additional Reading & Resources